DangPham112000/blog/engineerblog/content/_index.md

 - Follow the best practices and processes established in the team
 - Understand the company’s vision, goals, and strategy.
 Actively contribute to the achievement of the goals and execution of the company’s strategy
-- Tech stacks: JavaScript, Vitest, Sinon, Mocha/Chai, Kibana/Elasticsearch, Git/GitHub
+- Tech stacks: JavaScript, Vite/Vitest, Gulp, Mocha/Chai/Sinon, Kibana/Elasticsearch, Git/GitHub

 #### Software Engineer Intern (Graduate program) | May 2022 - Nov 2022